isomerpages/moe-dunmansec/_events/Up and Coming Events.md

 ---
 #### Sec 1 Parent Engagement Webinar

-We will be conducting a webinar zoom session on 30 December 2022 from 4.00pm to 5.30pm to engage our parents on the following:
+We had conducted a webinar zoom session on 30 December 2022 to engage our parents on the following:

 * Welcome Address by School Principal
 * Cohort Administration Briefing by Year Head